nehalaftab05-web/nehalaftab05-web/README.md

 > **Social Media Co-Head — FAST Photography Society**
 > Leading visual storytelling and content strategy across the society's digital platforms.

+> **Usher — Job Fair 2026**, representing Ibtada Solutions
+> Facilitated attendee flow and guest experience at the university's flagship recruitment event, coordinating on behalf of Ibtada Solutions throughout the fair.

+> **Decor Team — Daira 2026**
+> Contributed to the campus-wide decoration effort for FAST-NUCES's annual flagship event, helping transform the entire campus for the occasion.

 <br/>

 ## 📬 Let's Connect